bras & bust

 fabric underneath was very widespread amongst women, whether European

 or English.
-Many contemporary paintings of women sitting show the outer
+Many contemporary paintings of women sitting show

-winter, that a gown lined with fur would provide the necessary warmth.
+that a gown lined with fur would provide the necessary warmth.

 In summer, however, it follows that lighter fabrics were used

 A woman might own several surcotes.